tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/examples/transform/transform-test/Project-Setup.md

 First, find a suitable directory for your projects.
 `cd ~/projects`

-Next, create the `search-test` directory and navigate there:
+Next, create the `transform-test` directory and navigate there:
 ```
-mkdir search-test
+mkdir transform-test

-cd search-test
+cd transform-test
 ```

 ## Create the Project with `npm init`